danielmackay/personal-blog/content/blog/blog/unit-testing-dotnet-core-with-xunit-part-two/index.md

 }
 ```

-In order to unit test the Cart, we need to mock out the repository.
+To unit test the Cart, we need to mock out the repository.
 First, let's install NSubstitute:

 ```bash
 Install-Package NSubstitute